mpi4py on HPC Clusters

 You should list all your Conda packages on the "conda create" line above so that the dependencies can be worked out correctly from the start.
 Later in the procedure we will use pip.
 One should carry out all the needed Conda installs before using pip.

 If you need Python 3.9 or above then you will probably encounter this error: "Could not build wheels for mpi4py".
-The solution is explained here.
+Please note that you will need a workaround when you install mpi4py using pip in Step 3 below.

 3. Install mpi4py in the Conda Environment

 Load the MPI version you want to use.
 We recommend using Open MPI in this case.
 In order to get a list of all the available Open MPI versions on the cluster, run module avail openmpi.
-Good choices among others are openmpi/gcc/4.1.2, openmpi/gcc/4.0.4/64openmpi/gcc/3.1.5/64 or openmpi/gcc/2.0.2/64.
+Good choices among others are openmpi/gcc/4.1.2 or openmpi/gcc/4.1.6.
 Replace <x.y.z> in the line below with your choice and then run the command:

 $ module load openmpi/gcc/<x.y.z>